egonelbre/spark/programming-parts/basics-of-programming.rst

 Understanding the system and how it behaves and having an intuition is important, otherwise we will be making changes without being able to predict the consequences.

-	The only thing, that shows what a program does, is what it actually does.
+	"The only thing, that shows what a program does, is what it actually does."

 Reaching the goal
 -----------------

 One misconception about great problem solvers is that they know the solution to any problem.
 Actually they know how to solve the problem.
 So what's the difference?

 	I had this overview of algorithms as some ideas that someone just came up with.
-They just had this cool idea and then did some analysis on it and finally published an article about it.
-I've never even thought about this assumption deeply.
-When I read "The Algorithm Design Manual", especially the "War Story" parts, I realized that my assumptions were wrong.
+The whole process would look like: idea -> analysis -> article.
+I actually didn't even think about this assumption deeply.
+After I read "The Algorithm Design Manual", especially the "War Story" parts, I realized that my assumptions were wrong.

-The "War Story" parts were descriptions of deriving algorithms and putting ideas together and discussion between people and failures and testing of speed.
+	The "War Story" parts were descriptions of deriving algorithms and putting ideas together and discussion between people, failures and testing.
 Essentially they were descriptions how algorithms are modified, designed and put together.
-The process to a complete algorithm was made visible.
+The process to designing algorithms was made visible.

 	After that I had less fear of trying to come up with algorithms or design things, because I understood that I do not have to solve the whole problem at once.
 This is a trivial point, but has deeper meaning in the process.

-If we would consider a student trying to implement an operating system, it would seem that this is unimaginable.
-Or this would be overestimating the skills of the student, maybe a little.
-Once we accept that we do not have to know the full solution immediately, we can still make progress towards it.
+If we would consider a student trying to implement an operating system, it would seem unimaginable or we will be accused of overestimating the skills of the student.
+Once we accept that it's not necessary to know the full solution immediately, the problem becomes achievable.

 In the simplest terms, what does the OS do?
 Well it makes multiple programs work together, it talks to the "metal", it provides some services to the programs.
-Each of those is a much simpler idea than implementing OS, but if we understand each of those parts we probably have better knowledge and skills to deal with the actual problems.
+Each of those is a much simpler idea than implementing an OS, but if we understand each of those parts we probably have better knowledge and skills to deal with the actual problem.
 If we have trouble solving each of those problems we can recursively divide those problems until each part is easily solvable.

 This process may take time, but the important thing is that it removes the fear of trying to solve hard problems, it makes them reachable, it makes them simpler.
+If you start with big problems it's easier to learn this "sub-goaling".

 What are the other ways we can make our goals more attainable?

-One version of this subdivision is "wishful thinking" from SICP_ (Structure and Interpretation of Computer Programs).
+One version of this subdivision for programming is "wishful thinking" as described in SICP_ (Structure and Interpretation of Computer Programs).
 The idea is simple - you imagine that you can have anything in the world at your fingertips and you will write your code as such.
-Then you proceed to make some of the parts of the imagined world in the same way until you have nothing imagined and everything concrete.
+Then you proceed to make some of the parts of the imagined world in the same way until you have nothing imagined and everything is concrete. (link to thorough explanation)

 Making goal more approachable can also be done by studying similar problems.
 If we wish to move something on the screen, we may want to study how a car moves.
-If we wish to write a game we should study other games.
+If we wish to write a game we should study how other games have been implemented.

 	Great programs, algorithms, solutions, ideas don't just spring into life by a magical wish, they start as a seed and are slowly grown until one day a blossom appears.
 Seeing a master produce a flower from his hands in a blink of an eye, is not because he wished for it, but because he has a Sgarden he cares for.

 Limits
 ------

 As humans we have several limitations in our processing power.
-We can at most 7+-2 things at once (not an exact number) nor can we remember everything.
-If we just keep adding things and modifying out code we will reach this limit quite quickly.
+We can hold in our heads at most 7+-2 things at once (not an exact number).
+We can't remember everything.
+We are incredibly fast.
+So, if we just keep adding things to and modifying code we will reach this limit quite quickly.
 If the code isn't in our capabilities there is a large risk of introducing bugs.

 First limititation is typing speed.
 The solution to this is reducing the repetetive code.
-In it's simplest form, if we have three places where we use similar source code, we can group it and replace those places with functions.
+In it's simplest form, if we have three places where we use similar code/structure, we can group it and replace it with functions.
 In a more complex way, we can implement a domain specific language to do the grunt work and leave us writing about the important things.
 These two skills are lazyness and recognizing repetition.
 This also removes friction from the coding process, since we don't have to repeat ourselves.

 Next limitation is reading speed and our memory.
 If our whole code base is above 10,000,000 LOC it would require several weeks to read it through, let alone understand and remember it.
 The only solution here is to keep your LOC down by removing repetition and building abstractions.